 Unless these birds are clearly injured, they should be left alone for their parents to care for.
 Crows that are in immediate danger can be placed up off the ground on a low branch or structure, but should not be moved more than 100 feet from where they were found.

-Although the urban landscape may seem like a hazardous play for a crow to grow up, remaining under parental care is still the best thing for the youngster – crows spend between one and two years with their parents, learning complex life skills that are required to integrate into the species’ complex social structure.
+Although the urban landscape may seem like a hazardous place for a crow to grow up, remaining under parental care is still the best thing for the youngster – crows spend between one and two years with their parents, learning complex life skills that are required to integrate into the species’ complex social structure.
 Captive-raised crows don’t have the benefit of parental guidance, and face many more challenges than their wild-raised counterparts.
 The parents and siblings from the prior year will return frequently to look after them while there are fledging.

 Crows Are Making a Ruckus Near the Fledgling

-Sometimes protective behavior by adult crows can be confused for aggression against the youngster, but rest assured that a loud, raucous group of adult crows is a sign that a youngster is in good hands.
+Sometimes protective behavior by adult crows can be confused for aggression against the youngster, but rest assured that the presence of loud, raucous group of adult crows is a sign that a youngster is in good hands.

 Aggression Towards Pets and Humans

 Both pets and humans are far beyond the size of crow prey.
 Aggression is almost always the result of adult crows protecting nearby nest or young on the ground and is limited to a very small area.
 It is a temporary situation that is best resolved by trying to avoid the area they are protecting.
 While it can be intimidating, crows do not present a significant threat to humans, dogs or cats.